filipemedeiross/solving_flappy_bird/README.md

     <img src="./examples/decision_boundary_logistic_regression.png" width="450" height="350">
 </p>

 When training a decision tree, we must first keep in mind that it cuts the data from each node and that these are parallel to the variable axes.
-When observing the decision boundary and understanding it in a less fragmented way than it is presented, we realize that the main cutoff that defines between jumping or not jumping is close to 0 on the axis of the vertical distance that represents the center of the gap between the pipes:
+When observing the decision boundary and understanding it, we realize that the main cutoff that defines between jumping or not jumping is close to 0 (more specifically -41.75) on the axis of the vertical distance that represents the center of the gap between the pipes:

 <p align="center">
     <img src="./examples/decision_boundary_decision_tree.png" width="450" height="350">
 </p>

 Interpreting the result of the decision tree, we realize that the bean always wants to get closer to the height of the center of the gap between the pipes and stay there.
-Therefore, when recovering the importance of the variables, we found that the vertical distance has 97% relevance for reducing entropy in the data.
+Therefore, when recovering the importance of the variables, we found that the vertical distance has the only relevance parameters for reducing entropy in the data.

 In the end, we got two invincible models in the game.
 Next, a gif is displayed with the execution of one of the ML models in the game environment: